-A Product Manager has greater impact on the company’s top line growth in a product-driven business.
-The importance of getting settled into the pilot’s seat early enough is very high.
+Whichever plane you are flying, the importance of getting settled into the pilot’s seat early enough is very high.
 The earlier you settle into the cockpit, the earlier you can start to perform.
-The best Product Managers spend the first 90 days of their new role in sharpening their axe.Give me six hours to chop down a tree and I will spend the first four sharpening the axe - Abraham Lincoln Click To Tweet
+The smartest ones spend the first 90 days of their new role in sharpening their axe.Give me six hours to chop down a tree and I will spend the first four sharpening the axe - Abraham Lincoln Click To Tweet

-Many Product Managers today get right into the thick of things from week one, if not day one.
-I have seen Product Managers (even in Director-level positions) in some companies jump into tactical design and feature discussions and make decisions.
-Even worse, I’ve seen some of these Product Managers get on a call with customers and make commitments on features and direction.
+Many professionals today get right into the thick of things from week one, if not day one.
+I have seen people (even in Director-level positions) in some companies jump into tactical, nitty-gritty, design and feature discussions and make decisions.
+Even worse, I’ve seen some of these people get on calls with customers and make commitments.

-The irony here is that some experienced Product Managers who’ve had a good history of creating and scaling good products, end up jumping in too early too.
+The irony here is that some experienced people who’ve had a good history of creating and scaling good products, end up jumping in too early too.

-From interviewing and observing many Product Managers and their stakeholders, I’ve come to realize that this boils down to three things:
+From interviewing and observing many people in creative, product and design jobs, and their stakeholders, I’ve come to realize that this boils down to three things:

 These are just the core root causes, and there are a lot more that’s not under the scope of this article.
-Good and experienced Product Managers are sometimes overconfident.
-Some lack discipline in their Product Management practices and some are just unaware of how to get started.
+Good and experienced people are sometimes overconfident.
+Some lack discipline in their practices and some are just unaware of how to get started.

-Product Managers who start to fail either end up in low-impact roles.
-Some Product Managers have become Project Managers and some have just straddled multiple roles from Program Management to Product Architect and others.
-Needless to say, the products they managed have failed in the period they were in the cockpit.
+People who start to fail either end up in low-impact roles.
+Some have become Project Managers and some have just straddled multiple associated roles without having a clue as to what they want to do.
+Needless to say, the products they managed, or stuff they built or done have failed in the period they were in the cockpit.
 The results of not getting started on the right foot can be disastrous, to say the least.

-Product Managers that kick ass are those that know and recognize the importance of sharpening their axe.
-You might be a first-time Product Manager or someone who has tons of experience as a Product Manager before – the first 30, 60 and 90 days in your new role as a Product Manager is key.
+The ones that really crush it, are those that know and recognize the importance of sharpening their axe.
+You might be a first-timer into a new role or someone who has tons of experience – the first 30, 60 and 90 days in your new role and job is key.

-After talking to and observing many kickass Product Managers, I’ve compiled a set of 32 sure-shot must-dos that you should consider doing in the first 90 days as a Product Manager.
+After talking to and observing many kickass professionals building products and businesses, I’ve compiled a set of 32 sure-shot must-dos that you should consider doing in the first 90 days as a of your new job.
 For ease of read and measurability, I’ve split them into three parts:

 These 32 steps will definitely put you on a winning streak, as they’ve been tried and tested by many including myself.
 I truly believe this will give you a mighty push in your new role, and feel free to add and remove new tips, techniques and steps to make them work for you.

-Whether its your first time or not, the first 30 days as a Product Manager is crucial.
+Whether its your first time or not, the first 30 days are is crucial.
 Many refer to the first 30 days as the honeymoon period in any job, but I consider them to be one of the most important times in any job.
 That’s the period I’d use to establish my base.
 Here is what I think is important to get a grasp of:

 As a new kid in the block, its helps when we get the key aspects of our new role right.
 Let’s jump into each of these quickly.

-People and relationships are key to succeeding in our role as Product Managers.
+People and relationships are key to succeeding in our role, no matter what job it is.
 Connecting with people inside and outside the company can go a long way in defining your success in your new role.
 Below are things you may want to consider.

 Connect with your boss and understand what he / she is focusing on.
 Understanding their goals is key.
-Understanding the company’s vision and the product’s mission is equally important.
+Understanding the company’s vision and the product and team’s mission is equally important.
 Try to get your goals discussed and documented.

 Schedule time to meet with the engineering, marketing, sales, support and the finance teams, depending on your role.
 I’ve usually found myself getting a lot of useful information when I met with them over a cup of coffee.